 - Disability Services and the student will discuss the interaction between the disability and the academic environment, and then determine reasonable accommodations.

 - Disability Services will outline the process for the provision of reasonable accommodations and will present this both verbally and in writing to the student.

 - Disability Services will complete the Accommodations Memo and forward a copy to each faculty member certifying that the student has a disability and stating the determined reasonable accommodations.

 - Students are responsible for contacting Disability Services if reasonable accommodations are not implemented in an effective or timely way.

-- Students with disabilities who believe they have been discriminated against on the basis of their disability may file a grievance with the Vice President of Administration and Student Affairs.
+- Students with disabilities who believe they have been discriminated against on the basis of their disability may file a grievance with the Chief Student Affairs Officer.